authzforce/fiware/doc/UserAndProgrammersGuide.rst

   </attributeProvider>
  </ns4:attributeProviders>

-The response is the new attribute provider configuration we just dit.
+The response is the new attribute provider configuration from the request.

 In this second example, we disable all PDP attribute providers of domain ``iMnxv7sDEeWFwqVFFMDLTQ`` by sending an empty element::